SAEMC/Commit-Automator/README.md

 # Create a directory for new repository
+mkdir Auto-Commit && cd Auto-Commit/

-# Notice that you had to create new remote repository in Github first (Enter your Github username below)
+# Notice that you had to create new remote repository in Github first
-mkdir Auto-Commit && cd Auto-Commit/ && \
+# (Enter your Github username below)
 echo "# Auto-Commit" >> README.md
 git init
 git add README.md